czlee/jadeite/readme.md

   This isn't just a theoretical thing.
 It makes it easier to "mix and match" experiment structures.
 Most experiment structures share common code in various ways; an object-oriented approach allows implementations to be written (and fixes and improvements to be made) in exactly one place.

+- **Parameters and arguments should be specified in the same class.**

+  This helps with separation of concerns.
+The flipside is that we then need an infrastructure to make sure all the arguments get added to the `argparse.ArgumentParser` object, which is why each class has an `add_arguments()` class method, which relies heavily on Python's method resolution order to work correctly.

 - **Write everything to files straight away in a text-based form.**

   Don't wait until the end of some period—you never know when a simulation will stop unexpectedly.
 Better to have the data already saved.
 If a lot of the information may end up redundant, it should be cleaned up with later scripts.